 José Luis Martínez-Almeida, Mayor of Madrid, had previously stated that he was “not going to accept a single lesson from the left in the fight for air quality” after claiming that pollution in the capital had actually increased since the introduction of the zone in November.

-Adrián Fernández, mobility campaigner at Greenpeace Spain told Cities Today: “We are very happy with the judge’s decision.
-We thought that the mayor’s moratorium on the zone was illegal, because it was a decision not voted on in the plenary, it was just taken a few days after he [the mayor] was elected.”
+Adrián Fernández, mobility campaigner at Greenpeace Spain, told Cities Today: “We are very happy with the judge’s decision.
+We thought that the mayor’s moratorium on the zone was illegal, because it was a decision not voted on in the plenary, it was just taken a few days after he was elected.”

 Madrid Central, which was introduced by Manuela Carmena, the city’s previous mayor, had been attributed to a drop in pollution levels in the Spanish capital.

 According to a report in Spanish newspaper El Pais, emissions of nitrogen oxide fell by 38 percent in Madrid’s centre during the first month of the zone’s operation, while carbon dioxide emissions dropped by 14.2 percent.